 If you want to help restore the American Dream for current and future generations, it’s as easy as 1-2-3:

-- Get involved by joining and donating to government reform groups like Reason in Government, California Forward, and No Labels; and
+- Get involved by joining and donating to government reform groups; and

 - Get increasingly vocal by writing your elected officials and supporting candidates and political action committees dedicated to real government reform.